PersonalAccountOrg/HighlyAvailableWebApplication/README.md

 **Additional information:** WordPress uses its database to store articles, users, and configuration information.

 ### Task 3: Create an Amazon ElastiCache for Memcached
 In this task, you create a database caching layer using Amazon ElastiCache.
 This provides a cache around the database for frequently run queries, improving HTTP response time performance and reducing strain on the database instantiated in the previous task.

-#### TASK 3.1: NAVIGATE TO THE AMAZON ELASTICACHE CONSOLE
 At the top of the page, in the unified search bar, search for and choose ElastiCache.
 The Amazon ElastiCache page is displayed.

-#### TASK 3.2: CREATE THE AMAZON ELASTICACHE CLUSTER
 In the left navigation pane, under Resources, choose Memcached caches.

-Choose Create Memcached cache .
+* Choose Create Memcached cache

-The Cluster settings page is displayed.

-On the Create Memcached cache page, in the Choose a cluster creation method section:
+* On the Create Memcached cache page, in the Choose a cluster creation method section:

-For Deployment option, choose Design your own cache.
+   * For Deployment option, choose Design your own cache.
-Next, choose Standard create.
+   * Next, choose Standard create.

-In the Cluster info section:
+* In the Cluster info section:
-For Name, enter MyWPCache.
+   * For Name, enter **MyWPCache**

-In the Cluster settings section:
+* In the Cluster settings section:
-For Node type, select cache.t3.micro.
+   * For Node type, select cache.t3.micro.
-For Number of nodes, enter 2.
+   * For Number of nodes, enter 2.
-Choose Next .
+   * Choose Next

-In the Selected security groups section:
+* In the Selected security groups section:

-Choose Manage .
+   * Choose Manage
-The Manage security groups window is displayed.

-Select xxx-ElastiCacheSecurityGroup-xxx and then Choose .
+   * The Manage security groups window is displayed.
+Select **xxx-ElastiCacheSecurityGroup-xxx** and then Choose

-Choose Next .
+   * Choose Next

-Choose Create .
+* Choose Create

- Expected service output:

- The cluster was created successfully

- Congratulations!
-You have successfully created a database caching layer using Amazon ElastiCache for use by WordPress.

 ### Task 4: Create an Amazon EFS file system
 In this task, you provision a shared storage layer using Amazon EFS that creates an NFS cluster across multiple availability zones.

-#### TASK 4.1: NAVIGATE TO THE EFS CONSOLE
 At the top of the page, in the unified search bar, search for and choose EFS.
 The Amazon Elastic File System page is displayed.

-#### TASK 4.2: CREATE A NEW FILE SYSTEM
-Choose Create file system .
+* Choose Create file system .

-On the Create file system page, choose Customize .
+* On the Create file system page, choose Customize

-On the File system settings page, in the General section:
+* On the File system settings page, in the General section:

-For Name, enter myWPEFS
+   * For Name, enter **myWPEFS**
-Deselect Enable automatic backups.
+   * Deselect Enable automatic backups.
-In the Tags - optional section:
+* In the Tags - optional section:
-For Tag key, enter Name
+   * For Tag key, enter **Name**
-For Tag value – optional, enter myWPEFS
+   * For Tag value – optional, enter **myWPEFS**
-Leave all other settings at their default value.
+   * Leave all other settings at their default value.
-Choose Next .
+   * Choose Next

-On the Network access page:
+* On the Network access page:

-For Virtual Private Cloud (VPC), select LabVPC.
+   * For Virtual Private Cloud (VPC), select LabVPC.
-On the Mount targets page:
-For Availability Zone, select the Availability Zone ending in “a”.
+   * For Availability Zone, select the Availability Zone ending in “a”.
-For Subnet ID, select AppSubnet1.
+   * For Subnet ID, select AppSubnet1.
-For Security group, select xxxxx-EFSMountTargetSecurityGroup-xxxxx To remove the default Security group, choose the X.
+   * For Security group, select xxxxx-EFSMountTargetSecurityGroup-xxxxx
-For Availability Zone, select Availability Zone ending in “b”.
+   * For Availability Zone, select Availability Zone ending in “b”.
-For Subnet ID, select AppSubnet2.
+   * For Subnet ID, select AppSubnet2.
-For Security group, select xxxxx-EFSMountTargetSecurityGroup-xxxxx.
+   * For Security group, select **xxxxx-EFSMountTargetSecurityGroup-xxxxx.**
-To remove the default Security group, choose the X.
-Choose Next .
+   * Choose Next

 On the File system policy – optional page, choose Next .